xovox/RetroTink-Setup/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# BIG OLD WARNING

-This only works under a vanilla installation of RetroPie 4.4!
-If you run the update via the RetroPie menu, it will break everything.
-I haven't spent too much time looking into it, other than finding that it's now ignoring custom viewport height & width.

-# RetroTink-Setup

-NOTE: I've named my project RetroTink-Setup to keep it in line with the RetroPie-Setup naming convention only.
-I am not affiliated with Mike Chi & RetroTink.

-I *love* my RetroPie, and I really want to use my RetroTink with it... but I don't like the custom RetroTink's interface, I need something family-friendly... not exclusively engineer-friendly. 😁 I'm sure my use of an emoji in my README.md disqualifies me as an engineer now!

-This project is designed to make running RetroPie with a RetroTink as seamless as possible.
-There are other projects that deal with it, but I found myself rewriting them... so here we are!

-Shout out to [Vykran](https://github.com/Vykyan/retroTINK-setup) for the initial groundwork, though he seems to be PAL & I'm NTSC... which brought us to where we are now.

 # What You Get

-* A fairly simple installation path
+* Most importantly, a fairly simple installation path!
 * 240p boot & emulation look beautiful!
+* Per-rom hdmi_timings & retroarch config for optimal vertical resolutions
-* CRT Friendly EmulationStation themes
+* Installation of CRT Friendly EmulationStation themes!
 * No annoying EmulationStation yellow text!
-* Cleaner save states & files organization
+* Cleaner save states & files organization!
-  * Shared over samba, if enabled
+  * Shared over samba, if smbd is enabled!
-* 240p test suite roms for several platforms
+* 240p test suite roms for several platforms!

-# Goals

-* Run on a vanilla RetroPie installation

-* Make it expandable
-  * Focus on using configuration files, not hard coded values
-  * NTSC & PAL TVs don't behave the same, we should take that into consideration

-* Make it maintainable
-  * This is why I used Ansible to do most of the heavy lifting
-  * Ansible also acts as easy-to-read documentation, for the engineers
+* My unbridled enthusiasm about building this project!

 # Requirements